oapi-codegen/oapi-codegen/README.md

 directory does a lot of that for you.
 You would run it like so:

     go get github.com/deepmap/oapi-codegen/cmd/oapi-codegen
-    oapi-codegen petstore-expanded.yaml  > petstore.go
+    oapi-codegen petstore-expanded.yaml  > petstore.gen.go

-Let's go through that `petstore.go` file to show you everything which was generated.
+Let's go through that `petstore.gen.go` file to show you everything which was generated.

 ## Generated Server Boilerplate